tomaz-suller/MVN/README.md

 ## What?

 This project is an simulator for an simple processor architecture based on the Von Neumenn Machine.
 It is an extra simple architecture for a single cycle, 16 instructions, 7 register processor.
-It contains an MVN module, which runs the code, and an MLR, which is an Mounter, Linker and Relocator, to convert and join assembly files.
+It contains an MVN module, which runs the code, and an MLR, which is an Mounter, Linker and Relocator, to convert and link assembly files.

 The MVN will accept files with the ".mvn" extension and the MLR will accept the ".asm".
-The MVN executes the code, returning no exit, and the MLR creates two files, the ".lst", that describe the mounting processes and rotules in the ".asm" file, and an ".mvn", with the code to be executed by the MVN.
+The MVN executes the code, returning no exit, and the Mounter creates two files, the ".lst", that describe the mounting processes and rotules in the ".asm" file, and an ".mvn", with the code in MVN language, the Linker join different mounted codes and resolve them and the Relocator generate a final code from the linked one, fixing all addresses.

 The project also contains the implementation of an monitor to operate all the mechanism simulated in an friendly user interface.

 ## Motivation

-The architecture implemented is used to teach the basic of low level programming to third year students of Computational Engineering from the Polytechnic School of the São Paulo University during the PCS3616-Programming Systems discipline.
+The architecture implemented is used to teach the basics of low level programming to third year students of Computational Engineering from the Polytechnic School of the São Paulo University during the PCS3616-Programming Systems discipline.
 The use of this language is purely didatic.

 ## Dependencies

-The simulators are coded in Python3, so Its obviously required the machine to have an Python3 interpreter.
+The simulators are coded in Python3, so its obviously required the machine to have an Python3 interpreter.

 Besides that, the libraries used are:

 - os
 - subprocess
+- sys

-## Details
+## Directory details

 In MVN/ there are two diagrams named logic_diagram.png and class_diagram.png that represent the implemented code.
-Besides the classes shown at MVN/class_diagram.png (which are each one in separate files homonymous), we have two aditional files, mvnutils.py, containing generic functions used in other files, and mvnMonitor.py, that contains the interface to run the MVN.
+Besides the classes shown at MVN/class_diagram.png (which are each one in separate files homonymous), we have three aditional files, mvnutils.py, containing generic functions used in other files, switchcase.py, that implements a simple switch/case used in many places, and mvnMonitor.py, that contains the interface to run the MVN.

 As shown in MVN/logic_diagram.png, the MVN constains 1 LAU, 7 registers, 1 memory and many devices, those are listed and explained below: